Columbine High School

-Columbine High School (CHS) is a public high school in Columbine, Colorado.
+Columbine High School (CHS) is a public high school in Columbine, Colorado, United States.
 It is part of Jefferson County Public Schools.
-In the 2023–24 academic year, it enrolled 1,667 students.
+In the 2024–25 academic year, it enrolled 1,710 students.

+The school is not in the city limits of Littleton.
+The school's mailing address uses the postal city "Littleton, CO".
+Multiple media outlets described the school as being in Littleton.

-In 1999, it became the scene of an infamous mass shooting, where 13 students and one teacher were murdered, including a victim who died in 2025, by senior students Eric Harris and Dylan Klebold before the pair committed suicide.
+The school became known in 1999 for the Columbine High School massacre, in which 13 students (Note: Anne Marie Hochhalter, who was one of the wounded victims, died in 2025.) and one teacher were murdered by senior students Eric Harris and Dylan Klebold before the pair committed suicide.

 History

 Columbine High School opened in 1973 with a capacity for 1,652 students.
 It was named after the surrounding community of Columbine, which in turn was named after the state flower of Colorado: the columbine.
 The school's first principal was Gerald Difford.
 There was no senior class during the school's first year; its first graduating class was in 1975.
 The school colors were selected through a vote by students at Ken Caryl Junior High School and Bear Creek High School, who were the first to attend Columbine High School when it opened in 1973.

 The school has undergone significant renovations since it first opened: in 1995, with the addition of a new cafeteria and library; in 1999–2000, with interior renovations to the corridors, cafeteria, and former library; and in the early 2000s, with the addition of the new HOPE Columbine Memorial Library and a memorial on the site.